sjoshi804/mkdt-data-distill-ssl/README.md

 pip install -e .
 ```

+## Overview

+1. Obtain representations from teacher model
+2. Train and save "expert trajectories" (referred to as buffers in code)
+3. Distill dataset
+4. Evaluate by pre-training on distilled dataset and linear evaluation on downstream datasets

 ## Obtaining Representations from Teacher Model

 Any arbitrary model trained with SSL can be used to obtain the target representations.